richardcsuwandi/slim-kl/README.md

 # Sparse LInear Multiple Kernel Learning (SLIM-KL)

-This repository contains the code and data used in the paper ["Sparsity-Aware Learning for Linear Multiple Kernel "]().
+This repository contains the code and data used in the paper ["Sparsity-Aware Learning for Linear Multiple Kernel"]().

 ## Citation
 ```